egbeale/reading-notes/01-learning-markdown.md

 ## Bold

-- To bold text, add two asterisks or underscores before and after a word or phrase.
-To bold the middle of a word for emphasis, add two asterisks without spaces around the letters.
+- add two asterisks or underscores before and after word/phrase.

 ## Italic

-- To italicize text, add one asterisk or underscore before and after a word or phrase.
-To italicize the middle of a word for emphasis, add one asterisk without spaces around the letters.
+- add one asterisk or underscore before and after word

 ---